 Our new intake provision starts early at Culworth CE Primary School.
 When parents first approach the school they are encouraged to visit to observe the school in action and talk to the Headteacher and staff.
-Registration forms are available from the school office.
+Applications are processed online via Northamptonshire County Council.
 The agreed admissions limit each year is 27 places.

 However children who live outside our catchment area have successfully requested admission.
 The Diocese deals with appeals procedures.
 Places are usually offered at the end of the spring term the same as all other church and LEA schools.

 Once places have been offered and accepted, parents and children are invited into school in the summer term for a series of afternoons.
 They are also invited to various events held in the summer term.
 The Reception class teacher also offers visits to children’s homes for informal chats at the beginning of September.

 In order to reflect the Local Education Authority’s guidance and to ensure a calm and purposeful start to their school career children experience a part-time entry into school during their Reception Year.

 Peterborough Diocese Board of Education Culworth CEVA Primary Academy

 The Governing Body are the Admission Authority in this Voluntary Aided School and are therefore responsible for all admissions. • The Governing Body will admit up to 27 pupils into each year group • When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority. • The governors will admit all pupils with a statement of Special Educational Needs which names the school.

 Over-subscription criteria 1.
 The governors will admit ‘Looked After Children’ and ‘Previously Looked After Children’, that is Children who are or who have been in Local Authority care.

 2. The governors will admit pupils on social or medical grounds, where professionals have clearly identified that the school will best meet the needs of the child.
 These applications must be accompanied by documentary evidence from appropriate professionals within the Health or Social services.